-Use capreomycin in patients with renal insufficiency or preexisting auditory impairment with great caution, and the risk of additional auditory impairment or renal injury should be weighed against the benefits to be derived from therapy.
-Simultaneous administration of other parenteral antituberculosis agents which have similar and sometimes irreversible toxic effects, particularly on auditory and renal function, is not recommended.
-Use with nonantituberculosis drugs having ototoxic or nephrotoxic potential should be undertaken only with great caution.
-The safety of capreomycin in pregnancy and in pediatric patients has not been established .
+The use of capreomycin in patients with renal insufficiency or preexisting auditory impairment must be undertaken with great caution, and the risk of additional cranial nerve VIII impairment or renal injury should be weighed against the benefits to be derived from therapy.

 Capreomycin injection is used together with other medicines to treat tuberculosis (TB) in patients who have received other medicines that did not work well.
 Capreomycin is an aminoglycoside antibiotic that works by killing bacteria or preventing their growth.